SdIshtiyaqAhmed/fruit-spoilage-prediction-iot-ml/README.md

 ---

-Contributing to sustainable food preservation and responsible technology for social good.
+Promoting sustainable food preservation and the ethical use of technology to create social impact.